iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-03-05-flask-notes.md

   - add session info, after `app = Flask(__name__)` add `app.secret_key = 'super secret key'`

+### Access "Virtual Machine localhost flask app" on a host machine:
-### Access flask app on Virtual Machine localhost from host machine:
+- Suppose on an Ubuntu VM a flask app is running on localhost and you want to access it from you host machine that is Mac.
 - Run flask app with `app.run(host='0.0.0.0', debug=True)`
 - This tells your operating system to listen on all public IPs.
 - then access `192.168.10.33:5000` from host machine.